One pager - 850 words

 Because we are a not-for-profit organisation, we are unable to offer commercial pay rates.
 Our usual rate of pay for features and news stories is 20 cents a word.
 We don't guarantee payment until the piece is published, and payment is made according to the price agreed upon at the time it is commissioned.

-Payment for film, book, DVD and CD reviews is a flat rate of $30.
+Payment for film, book, small screen and music reviews is a flat rate of $40.
 The review sections are coordinated by section editors.
 Do not submit reviews except at their request.

 The Big Issue uses a range of photography, illustrations and other artwork throughout the magazine.
 Artwork is generally commissioned specifically for each story.
 If you would like to have your work considered, please email your contact details and samples of your work – or a link to work online – to firstname.lastname@example.org